 During his four terms as a member of the Ohio House of Representatives, Ron Hood distinguished himself by being named the 1995-96 Outstanding Conservative Freshman Legislator.
 He received the Watchdog of the Treasury Award four times and was named Friend of the Taxpayer three times.

-Ron Hood resides in Ashville, Ohio, with his wife Michal, daughter Ellah, and sons Edward and Judah.
+Ron Hood resides in Ashville, Ohio, with his wife Michal, and children Ellah, Edward, Judah & Quinne.